Name Change in Rhode Island

-There are plenty of reasons why you'd have to change your name: marriage, divorce, legal name change, adoption, etc. If you need to change the name on your driver's license or ID card, you'll have to change it with Social Security first.
+There are plenty of reasons why you'd have to change your name: marriage, divorce, legal name change, adoption, etc. If you need to change the name on your driver's license or ID card, you'll have to change it with the Social Security Administration (SSA) first.

-- Bring your current driver's license or ID card.
+- Your current RI driver's license or ID card.

 The DMV allows you to show other forms of identification besides your driver's license and proof of name change.
 Instead, you can present an affidavit of name change, which is available at any DMV office.
 Have the affidavit notarized and present it with two documents as proof of name change (new Social Security card, valid voter registration card, U.S. passport, etc).

 To change your name on your vehicle registration and title, you will first need to change your name on your Rhode Island driver's license.
 Once you've done this, take the following to the RI DMV: